i-MSCP/plugins/incubator/CronJobs/README.md

 the plugin will create a jailed environment which provides:

 * GNU Wget
-* PHP (CLI) and some modules (mysqlnd, pdo, gd, intl, json, mcrypt, mysql, mysqli, pdo_mysql, readline)
+* PHP (CLI) and some PHP modules ( mysqlnd, pdo, gd, intl, json, mcrypt, mysql, mysqli, pdo_mysql, readline )
-* Mysql Monitor and mysqldump
+* Mysql monitor and mysqldump
 * A set of common UNIX utilities

 **Note:** Only one jailed environment is created for all jailed cron jobs.
 The most important here, is that the cron